Chasseur: Today

-Belgian army
+Belgian Army

-From its creation as a permanent force in 1832 the Belgian army included regiments of both chasseurs à pied and chasseurs à cheval, performing the same roles as their French counterparts.
-Their lineage is a continuation of regiments of hussars and light-dragoons of the army of the Kingdom of the United Netherlands from which they were originated.
-At the outbreak of World War I in August 1914 there were 3 regiments of Chasseurs à pied, each of 3 battalions, and 3 regiments of mounted Chasseurs.
+From its creation as a permanent force in 1832, the Belgian Army included regiments of both chasseurs à pied and chasseurs à cheval, performing the same roles as their French counterparts.
+Their lineage is a continuation of regiments of hussars and light-dragoons of the Army of the Kingdom of the United Netherlands, from which they were originated.
+At the outbreak of World War I in August 1914, there were three regiments of Chasseurs à pied, each of three battalions, and three regiments of mounted chasseurs.

-In 1933 a new regiment of light infantry: the Chasseurs Ardennais, was created to garrison the mountainous region of that name.
+In 1933, a new regiment of light infantry: the Chasseurs Ardennais, was created to garrison the mountainous region of the Ardennes.

-In 2011, the 1st Regiment of Chasseurs à cheval/Guides (result of the fusion of the 1st Chasseurs à Cheval and the Regiment of Guides in 2004) was amalgamated with the 2nd/4th Regiment of Chasseurs à cheval, in order to form the Battalion Chasseurs à Cheval (Bataljon Jagers te Paard).
-The battalion is dedicated to the ISTAR missions and carries the standard of the 1st Chasseurs à Cheval.
+In 2011, the 1st Regiment of Chasseurs à cheval/Guides (the result of the merger of the 1st Chasseurs à cheval and the Regiment of Guides in 2004) was amalgamated with the 2nd/4th Regiment of the Chasseurs à cheval to form the Battalion Chasseurs à Cheval (Dutch: Bataljon Jagers te Paard).
+The battalion is dedicated to ISTAR missions and carries the standard of the 1st Chasseurs à Cheval.

-U.S. Army
+United States Army

-The U.S. Federal Army adopted Chasseurs during the Civil War as a scouting and skirmishing force for use against the Confederate Army.
+The Union Army adopted chasseurs during the American Civil War as scouting and skirmishing forces for use against the Confederate Army.
 Their uniform was patterned after the French style, with the short, vented coat, though they were issued grey kepis.
-A notable unit of Civil War Chasseurs were the 65th New York Volunteer Infantry (also known as the 1st United States Chasseurs).
-The Chasseurs were involved in the Peninsula campaign, as well as the Appomattox campaign, and lost a total of 146 men.
-They were distinct for choosing to wear M1858 uniform hats (more popularly known as Hardee hats) rather than the kepis.
+A notable unit of Civil War chasseurs were the 65th New York Infantry Regiment (also known as the 1st United States Chasseurs).
+The Chasseurs were involved in the Peninsula and the Appomattox campaigns and lost a total of 146 men.
+They were distinct for choosing to wear M1858 uniform hats (more popularly known as Hardee hats), rather than the kepis.

-The 14th Brooklyn, one of the most famous regiments of the Civil War, wore a Chasseur uniform their whole term.
+The 14th Brooklyn Regiment, one of the most famous regiments of the Civil War, wore a chasseur uniform during its whole term.

-In 1862, following the capture of Confederate-held New Orleans by Federal soldiers, an all-black regiment named the Chasseurs d'Afrique was raised.
+In 1862, following the capture of Confederate-held New Orleans by Union soldiers, an all-black regiment, named the Chasseurs d'Afrique, was raised.

-Argentinian Army
+Argentine Army

-In the Argentinian Army, the term Cazador (Spanish for hunter, although in a military context it means chasseur or ranger) is used to designate certain special units trained to operate in specific geographical areas, such as mountain or jungle.
-Currently, there are two independent companies of cazadores de montaña (mountain rangers) and three of cazadores de monte (jungle rangers).
+In the Argentine Army, the term Cazador (Spanish for "hunter" although in a military context, it means "chasseur" or "ranger") is used to designate certain special units trained to operate in specific geographical areas, such as mountain or jungle environments.
+Currently, there are two independent companies of cazadores de montaña, or mountain rangers, and three of cazadores de monte, or jungle rangers.

+Romanian Army

+The Vânători de nunte (Romanian: "Mountain Huntsmen") are the elite mountain troops of the Romanian Land Forces.
+Established in 1916 during World War I, they saw action during both World Wars.
+After several reorganizations during the Soviet occupation, they were re-established in 1964.